physicistgaurav/health_care/README.md

 <h2>Installation</h2>

-To get started with FruitsApp React Native, follow these steps:
+To get started with this React Native App, follow these steps:

     Clone the repository to your local machine
     Install dependencies using npm install